4 Steps To Scale Your Social Business

 - Build-measure-learn loop

-Aside from radical transparency, Saint Gabe believes in continually retrospecting and findings ways to innovate what we do.
+Aside from radical transparency, Saint Gabe believes in finding ways to continually innovate what we do.
 One of the best ways to do this is to engage with whomever your organization or business serves.
 It may not be a scalable practice at first, but had we not done this prior to scaling I'm not sure Saint Gabe would've known how to grow.

 So the final lesson is: focus on your customer, beneficiaries, stakeholders etc. Neil Patel explains this perfectly: